JNettli/007-first-semester-task/README.md

 I knew from the start that what I at least wanted was an astronaut floating in space, which turned to two astronauts and a Newton's cradle.

+When creating the Figma file, after finishing the initial mobile pages and starting to create the tablet version I felt my time could be better utilized simply trying to code it in directly instead of using tons of time on Figma, so this is what I did.

 ## Reflection

 I found the design aspect of this website to be more challenging than I initially thought.
 To create a website that appeals to children was not something I could easily find on the web, testing several pages like NRK's barnetv page, and a few flash game pages like 1001spill.no, but these just seemed like any other page just with more colors.
 I tried several different colors on my page but I settled on a white background with orange/dark blue themes as I felt too many colors or strong colors felt too tacky for me.